X icon white, transparent background.

 Photo of a manager talking with an employee one-on-one.

-Depending on your company and the new hire’s role, the onboarding process can last from three months up to a year.
+Depending on your company and the new hire’s role, the onboarding workflow can last from three months up to a year.
 The average onboarding program consists of five major stages:

 1. Onboarding preparation